visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 - Cookie policy page: in clear / plain language regarding the use of cookies, a list of current cookies used on the website and access to the preference centre through a link or button.
 See <www.visitscotland.org> for reference.

-Fallbacks: in certain instances, a website feature or functionality will require explicit consent to be activated on the website (i.e. YouTube videos).
+Fallbacks: in certain instances, a website feature or functionality will require consent to be activated on the website (i.e. YouTube videos).
 If users do not provide consent for the relevant cookie category, said content or functionality will not work correctly.
 In these cases, a fallback should be added to the relevant modules/widgets to inform users and give them the option to modify their cookie settings to access the relevant content and improve user experience.
-See below examples of fallbacks for <www.visitscotland.com>.

 Digital Partners are advised to use the <www.visitscotland.com> or <www.visitscotland.org> websites for reference.

 The criteria stated above must be applied to all elements of any asset including subdomains and any additional functionality added in subsequent phases of the asset’s lifespan.